top of page

 Gyan Singh Maria

 In previous seasons, Gyan music directed the world premiere of Shizue: An American Story and assisted on Paul Moravec’s The Shining at Portland Opera.
-At Fargo-Moorhead Opera, he conducted sold-out performances of Michael Ching’s Speed Dating Tonight!, and he was the associate conductor for Puccini’s Turandot.
-In addition to his work in opera, he has served as the Music Director of the Trans-Atlantic Symphony Orchestra, Guest Conductor with the Danube Symphony Orchestra, Guest Conductor with the South Liverpool Orchestra, Guest Conductor with the Northern Ballet School, Assistant and Cover Conductor of the Fargo-Moorhead Symphony Orchestra, Music Director of the Sale Male Voice Choir, and Guest Conductor with the Macclesfield Oriana Choir.
+At Fargo-Moorhead Opera, he conducted sold-out performances of Michael Ching’s Speed Dating Tonight!, and he was the Associate Conductor for Puccini’s Turandot.
+In addition to his work in opera, he has served as the Music Director of the Trans-Atlantic Symphony Orchestra and the Sale Male Voice Choir and the Associate Conductor of the Danube Symphony Orchestra, the South Liverpool Orchestra, the Northern Ballet School, the Fargo-Moorhead Symphony Orchestra, and the Macclesfield Oriana Choir.

-As a coach, répétiteur, and chorus master, he has worked throughout the world on productions of Tosca, La fille du régiment, Les pêcheurs de perles, and Attila with Sarasota Opera; Suor Angelica with Opera Lucca; Le Nozze di Figaro with the Austrian American Mozart Academy; The Pilgrim's Progress with British Youth Opera; Così fan tutte with Opernfest Berlin; Don Giovanni, Lakmé, and Alcina with Chicago Summer Opera; Ariadne auf Naxos with Pacific Northwest Opera; and selections from Parsifal, Tristan und Isolde, and Das Rheingold with New York Dramatic Voices.
+As a member of music staff, Gyan has worked throughout the world on productions of Tosca, La fille du régiment, Les pêcheurs de perles, and Attila with Sarasota Opera; Suor Angelica with Opera Lucca; Le Nozze di Figaro with the Austrian American Mozart Academy; The Pilgrim's Progress with British Youth Opera; Così fan tutte with Opernfest Berlin; Don Giovanni, Lakmé, and Alcina with Chicago Summer Opera; Ariadne auf Naxos with Pacific Northwest Opera; selections from Parsifal, Tristan und Isolde, and Das Rheingold with New York Dramatic Voices; and Rachmaninoff's All-Night Vigil with Portland Symphonic Choir.

 Gyan Singh Maria was born into diverse and disparate musical cultures.
 His paternal grandfather, a Kolkata-born resident of Hong Kong, was a North Indian classical musician; his maternal grandfather, an Esztergom-born resident of Budapest, was a Romani violinist.
-He studied conducting with Marcello Cormio and Alessandro Poleggi, keyboard with Tom Primrose and Norma Verilli, and composition with Raphael Fusco and Joseph Utterback.
+He studied in Rome, Berlin, London, Budapest, and Aix-en-Provence.

 bottom of page